 She shook the woman's hand and offered to buy her lunch.
 The woman agreed.
 Together, they hopped in Sherry's car and drove to Shannon's house to pick her up for lunch.

-This list of functional words was professionally selected to be the most useful for a child or adult who has difficulty with producing the "Final TS" sound.
+This list of functional words was professionally selected to be the most useful for a child or adult who has difficulty with producing the "SH" sound.

 We encourage you to use this list when practicing at home.